Legion-Team/legion-protocol-contracts/README.md

 - `publishSaleResults`: Publishes the results of the fixed price sale.
 - `setAcceptedCapital`: Publishes the results for excess capital pledged to the sale.
 - `cancelSale`: Allows the project admin to cancel the sale.
-- `cancelExpiredSale`: Cancels the sale if it has expired.
 - `withdrawInvestedCapitalIfCanceled`: Allows investors to claim back their capital if the sale is canceled.

 ### Sealed Bid Auction Sale